Who Was Whitney Houston?

 'Just Whitney' Album

-In 2004, when production began on the Bravo reality series Being Bobby Brown, Houston received substantial airtime.
+In 2004, when production began on the TV reality series Being Bobby Brown, Houston received substantial airtime.
 The show aired during the worst years of the couple's crumbling marriage; drug use, lifestyle excess and bad behavior were all caught on tape and Houston's reputation sunk to new lows.
 Houston tried to ignore the controversy, charging ahead with her music by releasing Just Whitney… to combat her detractors, but it did not match the success of her earlier works.
 In spite of her troubled relationship, Houston was still celebrated as a singer, being named the most-awarded female artist of all time by Guinness World Records in 2006.

 Over the next few years, Houston attempted to repair her marriage and to break her drug habit, but after several relapses, Cissy had to step in.
 As Houston explained to Oprah Winfrey in 2009: "[My mother] walks in with the sheriff and she says: 'I have a court injunction here.
 You do it my way or we're not going to do this at all.
 You're going to go on TV, and you're going to retire.
 And say you're going to give this up because it's not worth it.'"
 Houston took a break from her career, divorced Brown in 2007 and won sole custody of Bobbi Kristina.

 After almost a decade of struggling with her personal life, Houston seemed to be pulling herself together.
 She released a new album, I Look To You, in 2009.
 "The songs themselves will speak to you and you'll understand where I am and some of the changes I've gone through for the better," Houston told Entertainment Tonight.
 The recording received a warm welcome from music fans, making it to the top of album charts.
 Her live shows, however, garnered mixed reviews, with some complaining about the quality of her voice.